Mind the Prompt: A Novel Benchmark for Prompt-based Class-Agnostic Counting: The Benchmark

 \subsection{Negative-label test}

 The \textit{negative-label} test evaluates single-class images by prompting the model with textual descriptions referring to absent object classes.
-Formally, we are given a counting model $\mathcal{M}(I, P)$, which takes as input the image $I$ and an arbitrary prompt $P$ containing the class to be counted and outputs an estimated count for that class.
-For all the elements $\{I_i, P_j\}_{i,j=1}^N$, we compute $c_{ij} = \mathcal{M}(I_i, P_j)$ to obtain the count that the model predicts for each image when prompted with all the available classes in the dataset.
-In order for this test to perfectly succeed, we would ideally require to achieve the following $c_{ij}$ configuration:
+Formally, for all the elements $\{I_i, P_j\}_{i,j=1}^N$, we compute $c_{ij} = \mathcal{M}(I_i, P_j)$ to obtain the predicted count for each image when prompted with all the available class descriptions in the dataset.
+The optimal test outcome can be formalized as follows:

-where $\tilde{c}_i$ is the ground truth count for the image $I_i$.
-In other words, other than solely checking that the model correctly estimates the number of objects for the positive class -- which is what classical counting metrics check -- we are also required to verify that the model estimates a near-zero count when prompted with negative classes.
-The ideal situation is illustrated in the left part of Figure~\ref{fig:inference}.
-To quantitatively assess this test, we introduce two metrics that, unlike the classical counting metrics, try to quantify the error caused by counting the wrong objects.